-^{} Please note that changes made to the report since the previous revision have been underlined as requested.
-As the SDP footprint and activities have not changed, only refined; the changes in Development Alternative 4 have not resulted in a change in the assessment outcome as per the previous report for Alternative 3 (Version 1.2).
+Please note that changes made to the report since the previous revision have been underlined as requested.
+As the SDP footprint and activities have not changed, only refined; the findings of this report have not resulted in a change in the assessment outcome as per the previous report 3 (Version 1.3).